cyclr/docs/pages/v2/05-application-connectors/information/disciple-media-information.md

 ---
 {::options parse_block_html="true" /}
 <section class="card">

-## Using Webhooks
+## Use webhooks

 Webhook requests undergo a validation check before being accepted.
-Make sure you have provided a secret for the webhook in Disciple Media (https://<span>{AccountSubdomain}.</span>disciplemedia.com/admin/webhooks/) and entered that secret at connector setup.
-If no secret is provided or the secret does not match the webhook will be rejected.
+Make sure you provide a secret for the webhook in Disciple Media: `(`https://<span>{AccountSubdomain}.</span>disciplemedia.com/admin/webhooks/`.
+You also need to enter the secret at connector setup.
+If you don't provide the secret, or the secret doesn't match the webhook, it rejects the webhook.

 ![disciple webhook setup](./images/disciple_webhook_1.png)